lamchakchan/RestAssured.Net/README.md

     .Load(int, int)
     //Use the GET verb with a url.
 This will override the above section.
     .Get("string")
-    //Use the Get verb without and rely on url settings from Given() section .Get()
+    //Use the GET verb without and rely on url settings from Given() section .Get()
-    //Use the POSt verb with a url.
+    //Use the POST verb with a url.
 This will override the above section.
     .Post("string")
-    //Use the Post verb without and rely on the url settings from Given() section.
+    //Use the POST verb without and rely on the url settings from Given() section.
     .Post()
+    //Use the PUT verb with a url.
+This will override the above section.
+    .Put("string")
+    //Use the PUT verb without and rely on the url settings from Given() section.
+    .Put()
+    //Use the DELETE verb with a url.
+This will override the above section.
+    .Delete("string")
+    //Use the DELETE verb without and rely on the url settings from Given() section.
+    .Delete()
     //Debug the settings
     .Debug()
 ```